Note: The PSSG program is part of the Office of the Provost Teaching and Learning Grants series. Read about the overall series here.

 Intrigued but not ready to apply for a PSSG?
 We offer a “path to proposal” service to support faculty who may apply for a PSSG in the following cycle.
 Contact [email protected] to start the conversation.

-For existing projects of advanced SoTL Research practitioners, SOLER offers informal support with grant writing and manuscript preparation.
+For existing projects of advanced Science of Learning practitioners, SOLER offers informal support with grant writing and manuscript preparation.
 Contact [email protected] to request support.